rkk3/ad-accelerator/lessons_post.md

 ---
 ### Turning it into an extension
-At this point it was time to take this simple console hack and turn it into an extension.
+It was time to take this simple console hack and turn it into an extension.
 This was relatively straightforward and I needed ended up needing 3 files: manifest.json, content.js and background.js

 the [manifest.json](https://github.com/rkk3/ad-accelerator/blob/main/manifest.json) file outlines basic properties such as the extension's name, version, description, permissions it requires, and which files to load.